 I have battled with depression, anxiety and asthma most of my life; but after my mom’s passing I couldn’t fight anymore.
 In 2005 I was hospitalized for a mental breakdown and severe asthma exacerbation.
 Shortly after, my doctor suggested I be placed on disability.

 Before my mom’s death, I thought I was a “super woman.”
 I was working, going back to school in my late 30’s, raising my daughter, trying to resolve my failing relationship, and taking care of my mother through her war with lung cancer.
 The shattering truth?
 There is no such thing as “superwoman.”

-I presently live with my teenage daughter (who struggles with depression as well), and our three very loving cats.
+I presently live with my adult daughter (who struggles with mental illness as well), and our four very loving cats.
 Everyday I struggle with my illnesses, but the more I learn to love myself and my life, the easier it gets.
 This blog is a place for me to share, ponder or randomly rant.
 I hope to enlighten people about mental illness and inspire healing!

 My beautiful daughter and I:)